j3-signalroom/iac-snowflake-resources-tf/README.md

 With Terraform, users can efficiently manage a wide range of [Snowflake resources](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs)—including Warehouses, Databases, Schemas, Tables, and Roles/Grants—by defining their desired state in configuration files.
 Terraform maintains a detailed record of the current state of these resources and compares it against the desired state specified by the user.
 Based on this comparison, Terraform automatically generates a reconciliation plan to bring the existing infrastructure into alignment with the desired configuration.
 This process involves creating, updating, or deleting resources as needed, enabling consistent, repeatable, and predictable management of infrastructure components.

-The configuration leverages the [IaC Snowflake User RSA key pairs Rotation Terraform module](https://github.com/j3-signalroom/iac-snowflake-user-rsa_key_pairs_rotation-tf_module) to automate the creation and rotation of [RSA key pairs](https://github.com/j3-signalroom/j3-techstack-lexicon/blob/main/cryptographic-glossary.md#rsa-key-pair) for a Snowflake service account user.
+The configuration leverages the [IaC Snowflake Service User RSA key pairs Rotation Terraform module](https://github.com/j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_rotation-tf_module) to automate the creation and rotation of [RSA key pairs](https://github.com/j3-signalroom/j3-techstack-lexicon/blob/main/cryptographic-glossary.md#rsa-key-pair) for a Snowflake service account user.
 This module ensures that each RSA key pair is securely rotated based on a defined schedule, reducing the risk of credential compromise and improving the overall security of the data streaming environment.

 To protect sensitive credentials, the configuration securely stores the generated RSA key pairs for both resources in AWS Secrets Manager, ensuring that only authorized users and services have access to these credentials.
 This secure storage method prevents unauthorized access and minimizes the risk of key exposure.